 Elizabeth Blackadder DBE, RA, RSA, RSW

 Elizabeth Blackadder was born in Falkirk in 1931.
 She studied at ECA from 1949 until 1954 under Robert Henderson Blyth and William Gillies inter alia and enjoyed travelling scholarships to southern Europe and Italy.
 In 1956 she married artist and fellow Scottish Gallery exhibitor John Houston and began teaching in Edinburgh.
-One of Scotland's greatest artists, she is as well known in London.
-Perhaps best know for her detailed yet lyrical watercolours of flowers, 'table-top' compositions using Oriental objects and her beloved cats.
-More recent trips to Japan and Venice and a greater emphasis on oil can be seen in landscape and townscape pieces as well as important still life series using decorated tins and boxes arranged with exotic fish, fruit and vegetables.
+One of Scotland's greatest artists, she also enjoys recognition and success in London.
+Elizabeth is perhaps best known for her detailed yet lyrical watercolours of flowers, 'table-top' compositions using Oriental objects and her beloved cats.
+Trips to Japan and Venice and a greater emphasis on oil can be seen in landscape and townscape pieces as well as important still life series using decorated tins and boxes arranged with exotic fish, fruit and vegetables.

 Elizabeth is also an inspired and skillful maker of original prints.
 We have oils, watercolours and original etchings in stock.